Aliases for KCNG3 Gene

 - Voltage-Gated Potassium Channel Subunit Kv6.3 3 4

 - Potassium Channel, Voltage Gated Modifier Subfamily G, Member 3 3

 - Potassium Voltage-Gated Channel Subfamily G Member 3 3

 External Ids for KCNG3 Gene

 Previous GeneCards Identifiers for KCNG3 Gene

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 This gene encodes a member of the potassium channel, voltage-gated, subfamily G. This member is a gamma subunit functioning as a modulatory molecule.
 Alternative splicing results in two transcript variants encoding distinct isoforms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNG3 Gene

-KCNG3 (Potassium Channel, Voltage Gated Modifier Subfamily G, Member 3) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB2.
+KCNG3 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 3) is a Protein Coding gene.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+An important paralog of this gene is KCNG1.